-"Before you do anything else, I want you to reserve the first day of the Easter holidays as an anti-stress day where you do no work and where you catch up on sleep, do some exercise and watch some TV etc. It will help your brain to absorb informaiton more easily in the long term!"
+"Before you do anything else, I want you to reserve an anti-stress day where you do no work and where you catch up on sleep, do some exercise and watch some TV etc. It will help your brain to absorb information more easily in the long term!"

 20. Imagine success

 "Pace yourself, be consistent but also think of how rewarding it'll be to get good grades following all that revision as well as the long summer you'll have after."

 "Notes are reassuring and make you feel like you're learning but they're fairly pointless.
 What works is testing yourself – do questions, get them wrong, check what the correct answers are, go away and revise something else, come back and try them again, get less wrong, check what the correct answers are, go away and revise something else, come back and.... (you get the idea)."

 22. Make pretty, colourful revision tools

 "I find the best way to revise is to go on BBC Bitesize and read through the information on there and make flashcards, which I can then test myself on.
 I find that making your handwriting slightly neater or making the cards more neat and colourful makes me want to learn them more!
 I recommend also printing things of and going through and highlighting them!"